asreview/asreview/docs/source/lab/about.rst

    For community-maintained extensions, see the `List of extensions
    <https://github.com/asreview/asreview/discussions/1140>`__.
 To develop your
-   own extension, refer to the :doc:`../technical/extensions_dev`.
+   own extension, refer to :doc:`../technical/extensions_dev`.

 General workflow with ASReview